-- (d) There shall be no pyramiding or duplication of overtime payments. - (e) The following hours shall be considered as time actually worked for the purpose of determining eligibility for overtime compensation:
+(d) There shall be no pyramiding or duplication of overtime payments.

+(e) The following hours shall be considered as time actually worked for the purpose of determining eligibility for overtime compensation:
-hours actually worked, hours on annual leave, compensatory time off, unworked holidays, paid VSEA leave time, court and jury duty, and personal leave, and,

-Time spent traveling to and from paid training (after deduction of meal time and normal commuting time)
+hours actually worked, hours on annual leave, compensatory time off, unworked holidays, paid VSEA leave time, court and jury duty, personal leave, time spent traveling to and from paid training (after deduction of meal time and normal commuting time).

-- (f) Shift differential (Shift Differential Article) will be added to the basic hourly rate before cash overtime is computed. - (g) An employee required to work more than sixteen (16) consecutive hours shall be given consideration for compensatory time off with pay, on an hour-for-hour basis, on his or her next regularly-scheduled work shift.
-This provision is inapplicable to uniformed State Police or to employees in Overtime Category 13. - (h) Notwithstanding any other provisions in this contract, all Agency of Transportation employees directed to work at field assignments other than their official duty stations shall receive compensation and expense reimbursement in accordance with this Article.
-All travel time compensable under this Article shall be considered time worked for purposes of computing overtime. - (i) Compensation for Travel Time - (1) Employees on short term field assignments (i.e., assignments to field locations in a geographic area for a period of time not exceeding ten (10) consecutive workdays) will be compensated for time actually spent traveling to the short term field assignment and return, whether such travel is during normal working hours or not.
-This shall not be construed to prevent management from directing an employee to remain overnight at any field assignment; in accordance with rules and regulations of the department. - (2) Employees on long term field assignments (i.e., assignments to field locations in a geographic area for a period of time which exceeds ten (10) consecutive workdays) will be paid one round trip per week travel time. - (i) Expenses.
+(f) Shift differential (Shift Differential Article) will be added to the basic hourly rate before cash overtime is computed.

+- (g) Whenever an employee is scheduled to begin work on a shift within 8 hours after such employee has completed 16 consecutive hours of work, and such employee actually works more than sixteen consecutive hours, except in case of emergency, the reporting time for such employee shall be delayed, without loss of pay, by an amount of time equal to the consecutive hours worked beyond 16 hours (hour for hour).
+If such employee works 22 or more consecutive hours she/he shall be excused from reporting on such next shift without loss of pay, subject to emergency needs of the employer. - (h) Notwithstanding any other provisions in this contract, all Agency of Transportation employees directed to work at field assignments other than their official duty stations shall receive compensation and expense reimbursement in accordance with this Article.
+All travel time compensable under this Article shall be considered time worked for purposes of computing overtime. - (i) Compensation for Travel Time. - (1) Employees on short-term field assignments (i.e., assignments to field locations in a geographic area for a period of time not exceeding ten (10) consecutive work days) will be compensated for time actually spent traveling to the short term field assignment and return, whether such travel is during normal working hours or not.
+This shall not be construed to prevent management from directing an employee to remain overnight at any field assignment, in accordance with rules and regulations of the department. - (2) Employees on long term field assignments (i.e., assignments to field locations in a geographic area for a period of time which exceeds ten (10) consecutive workdays) will be paid one round trip per week travel time.

+(j) Expenses.

-All employees directed to work at field assignments whether "long term" or "short term", shall receive mileage for their travel, and meal reimbursement as appropriate, in accordance with this Article and the provisions of the Expense Reimbursement Article.
+(1) All employees directed to work at field assignments whether "long term" or "short term", shall receive mileage for their travel, and meal reimbursement as appropriate, in accordance with this article and the provisions of the Expense Reimbursement Article.
 Any employee directed to remain overnight at a field assignment (or who has received authorization to remain overnight at department expense) shall be reimbursed for the cost of overnight lodging and meals in accordance with the Expense Reimbursement Article.

-(1) It is agreed by the parties that the value of State-provided housing or any other cash or non-cash benefits provided by the terms and provisions of this Agreement shall not be considered to be part of an employee's regular salary or rate unless otherwise required by law.
+(2) It is agreed by the parties that the value of State-provided housing or any other cash or non-cash benefits provided by the terms and provisions of this Agreement shall not be considered to be part of an employee's regular salary or rate unless otherwise required by law.